-- 1.26.1 The main purpose of the Committee is to provide Cabinet and Portfolio Holders with policy and guidance to be taken into account when making decisions.

-- 1.26.2 To deliver appropriate work as discharged by Cabinet, in relation to the Planning & Economic Growth portfolio as outlined in Part 3.3. of the Constitution (Cabinet Members/Portfolio of Responsibility and the Responsibilities of Senior Officers).
+- 6.1.1 To deliver appropriate work as discharged by Cabinet, in relation to the Stronger, Greener Economy portfolio as outlined in Part 3.3. of the Constitution (Cabinet Members/Portfolio of Responsibility and the Responsibilities of Senior Officers). - 6.1.2 To advise on the development of local plans. - 6.1.3 To formulate policy highlighted by Cabinet in respect of the Portfolio referred to in 6.1.1 above. - 6.1.4 Undertake any other work as directed by Cabinet

-- Broadband for the Community

-- Car Parks including Electric Charging Points

-- Parking Enforcement

-- Design and Conversation

-- Development Control

-- CNC Building Control

-- Economic Development

-- Strategic Housing

-- Street Lighting

-- 1.26.3 To formulate policy highlighted by Cabinet in respect of the relevant Portfolio area.

-- 1.26.4 To develop a work programme that complements the delivery of the Strategic Plan and Delivery Plan of the Council and enables key programmes and projects to reach fruition.

-- 1.26.5 To routinely monitor KPIs in the thematic areas.

-- 1.26.6 Undertake any other work as directed by Cabinet

-- 1.27.1 The Committee will consist of seven Members of the Council, as proposed by Group Leaders, approved by Full Council and be politically balanced. - 1.27.2 The relevant portfolio holders will attend committee meetings exofficio. - 1.27.3 No more than three members of the committee can also sit on the Scrutiny Committee (to include any named substitutes). - 1.27.4 Named substitutes may attend and vote at the Panel, in accordance with the Council's substitute scheme set out in Part 4 Rules of procedure, 4.5 standing orders & rights of public at meetings.
+- 6.2.1 The Committee will consist of 7 Members of the Council to be appointed by the Leader of the Council and be politically balanced.
+The relevant portfolio holders will attend committee meetings ex-officio. - 6.2.2 No more than three members of the committee can also sit on the Scrutiny Committee (to include any named substitutes). - 6.2.3 Named substitutes may attend and vote at the committee, in accordance with the Council's standing order C7. - 6.2.4 The Chairman and Vice-Chairman of the Committee shall be appointed by the Leader of the Council.

-1.28.1 A minimum of three members of the Council (either members of the committee or named substitutes) must be present to transact any business of the committee.
+6.3.1 A minimum of three members of the Council (either members of the committee or named substitutes) must be present to transact any business of the committee.

-- 1.29.1 The Chairman of the Committee shall be responsible for maintaining order and the effective conduct of business at meetings of the committee. - 1.29.2 Public speaking will be allowed in accordance with the public speaking section of Part 4.5 of the Constitution - Standing Orders and Rights of the Public at Council Meetings. - 1.29.3 At the discretion of the Chairman, any person attending the Committee may speak or may put questions to any other participant. - 1.29.4 The committee shall be assisted by a lead officer, in this instance it shall be the Assistant Director Economic Growth.
+- 6.4.1 The Chairman of the Committee shall be responsible for maintaining order and the effective conduct of business at meetings of the committee. - 6.4.2 Public speaking will be allowed in accordance with Section G of Part 4.5 of the Constitution Standing Orders and Rights of the Public at CouncilMeetings. - 6.4.3 At the discretion of the Chairman, any person attending the Committee may speak or may put questions to any other participant.

-- 1.30.1 Voting shall be by a simple majority by show of hands - 1.30.2 Voting members may request that their votes are recorded - 1.30.3 In the event of an equality of votes the Chairman shall have a second or casting vote.
+- 6.5.1 Voting shall be by a simple majority by show of hands - 6.5.2 Voting members may request that their votes are recorded

+6.5.3 In the event of an equality of votes the Chairman shall have a second or casting vote.